-Royal Roads University offers the unique advantage of brief on-site residencies combined with distance learning.
-This allows working professionals to benefit from the synergy of on-campus learning and direct interaction with leading faculty members, while meeting the demands of career and lifestyle.
+The Graduate Certificate in Leadership program is offered as a three-month blended delivery program that combines online learning with a two-week on-campus residency.
+This allows working professionals to benefit from the synergy of on-campus learning and direct interaction with leading faculty members, while meeting the demands of their career and lifestyle.

 There are three courses in total within the Graduate Certificate in Leadership program.

 - LEAD 526: Fundamentals of Personal Leadership and Learning (three credits)

 - LEAD 527: Applied methods for Organizational Leadership (three credits)

 - LEAD 528: Leadership in Systems (three credits)